Rivers-Project-2018/Group-Project/README.md

 Substantial flooding occured during the month of July, 2007 in the West Yorkshire city of Sheffield.
 Below is a graph illustrating the behaviour of the River Dons height throughout the year 0f 2007, using height data gathered from the Sheffield Hadlands gauging station.

 ![Don-Long_Time_Graph.png](https://github.com/Rivers-Project-2018/Group-Project/blob/master/Don-Long_Time_Graph.png)

 *Height levels for the River Don in the Sheffield Hadlands throughout the year 2007.*

 It is therefore clear that the July 2007 flooding event was a rare event.
-Indeed, a height greater than 2m was only achieved at one other point for the entire year,
+Indeed, a height greater than 2m was only achieved at one other point for the entire year, and even then the height only reached around 3m whilst the flooding event in July 2007 achieved a maximum height nearing 5m.

 ![Don-Quadrant_Graph](https://github.com/Rivers-Project-2018/Group-Project/blob/master/Don-Quadrant_Graph.png)